vicenteg/vicenteg.github.io/_posts/2016-06-15-user-homes-in-mapr.md

 this exceeds the volume quota, but does not exceed the entity quota, which is much higher.
 This gives you a lot of flexibility to manage space usage.

+# Wait, what?

+Did you notice that the disk usage exceeded the quota by a large amount?
+How did that happen if I had a hard quota of 300MB set?

+It's because for the purposes of the example, I wrote some data, then set the quota to a value much lower to trigger the alarm, so I could take the screenshot.
+This illustrates that the quotas we apply to a volume can be adjusted over time to allow more space usage, or less.

+Nice catch, by the way!

 # A Note on Volume ACEs

 Since volumes can be created fairly liberally (MapR FS supports many thousands